-BMW Motorrad has introduced the all-new F 450 GS and F 450 GS Adventure at EICMA 2025 in Milan, debuting a new lightweight adventure platform that replaces the long-running G 310 GS and brings BMW’s single-cylinder entry bike into a new twin-cylinder era.
+BMW Motorrad has introduced the all-new F 450 GS and at EICMA 2025 in Milan, debuting a new lightweight adventure platform that replaces the long-running G 310 GS and brings BMW’s single-cylinder entry bike into a new twin-cylinder era.

-The new models evolve from the F 450 GS Concept shown at the 2024 EICMA show, marking the next step in BMW’s compact GS development.
-Both share a newly developed 420cc parallel twin producing 35kW (47hp) at 8750rpm and 43Nm at 6750rpm.
+The new model evolves from the F 450 GS Concept shown at the 2024 EICMA show, marking the next step in BMW’s compact GS development.
+It's powered by a newly developed 420cc parallel twin producing 35kW (47hp) at 8750rpm and 43Nm at 6750rpm.

 The twin uses a 135-degree crank offset and 270-degree firing interval for a smoother, more characterful delivery, while a six-speed gearbox and optional Shift Assistant Pro enable clutch-free up and downshifts.